camillesalvador/akafred.github.io/_posts/2016-02-28-apt-1-0-simpler-package-mgmt.markdown

 layout: post
 title:  "apt 1.0 - old dog with new tricks"
 dek:    "The package manager for Debian 'just' got more user friendly"
-lede:   "If you're a Debian (or Ubuntu) Linux user you can probably use the simpler `apt`-command and forget about `apt-get`, `apt-cache` and `dpkg`."
+lede:   "If you're a Debian (or Ubuntu) Linux user you can probably use the simpler 'apt'-command and forget about 'apt-get', 'apt-cache' and 'dpkg'."
-date:   2016-02-28 10:00:00
+date:   2016-02-28 08:00:00
 categories: linux devops package-management debian ubuntu
 ---
 Managing installed packages is a core *nix-user skill.
 If you use Debian (or a Debian-derived Linux distro like Ubuntu) on servers you are probably familiar with `apt-get`, `apt-cache` and `dpkg`; or perhaps you have given in and turned to the text-ui of `aptitude`.
 APT, a tool that was originally released in 1998(!), got to version 1.0 in 2014(!!) and with the 1.0 release came a set of simpler commands for managing packages.